raycast/extensions/extensions/quick-access/README.md

 **Command**:

 - Pin Directory: Pin directories that can be accessed quickly.
 To use this command, you need to select folders or open a Finder window first.
 Duplicate directories will be ignored.
-- Access Directory: Quick copy, open, reveal the latest files in pinned Finder directories.
+- Search Pinned Directories: Quick copy, open, reveal the latest files in pinned Finder directories.
   - Copy to Clipboard
   - Open in Default App/Open in Finder
   - Reveal in Finder